HydrArgum/hydrargum.github.io/README.md

               - [X] OK then!
 How can I merge my current WD to my existing local repo, and push it to remot?
                 - [X] May I just move the WD into the existing local repo?
                   - [X] Proper way: Move & Add & Commit & Push
-- [ ] How can I check this?
-  - [ ] If you initialised, you can probably build a connection.
+  - [X] If you initialised, you can probably build a connection.
 But how?
-  - [ ] Can I create repo with the content of an exitsting working directory?
+    - [X] Don't create new local repo for a new project.
+Use an existing one.
+    - [X] Initialisition create a new empty local repo.
+      - [X] One repo could enought for a person.
+Use dictionaries inside your repo insted of different repos.

 <br><br>
 - [X] How can I delete a repo?
 Is it enought to delete the .git file?
 Can I anyway?
   - [X] Yes, you can!
 Yes it's enought.

 <br><br>
-- [ ] ?
+- [ ] How can I separate my publications within my public repo?
   - [X] !

 <br><br>